elsewhat/thinkweek-dparnas-2021/docs/internal-apis/dx-producer-operational.md

 It should be a clear goal that the DevOps team should be aware of issues and working on resolving them, before it is reported by API consumers.

-## Operational issue
+## Operational issues
-Prepare a process for how to handle operational issue which require an emergency change.
+Prepare a process for how to handle operational issues which require an emergency change.
 Include responsibilities and stepwise explanation on how to continously inform affected API consumers of the progress.

 ## Monitoring of users with missing authorization